About

 Milestones in club history

-The short version is that the club began in members' shops, grew into larger venues, and kept the same core rhythm of demonstrations, mentoring, and member work.
+The short version is that the club began in members' shops, grew into larger venues, and kept meetings at the center the whole way through.

 1987-1991 Home-shop beginnings, then a new name